History of Pennsylvania: Westward expansion

 Pennsylvania's borders took definitive shape in the decades before and after the Revolutionary War.
-The Mason–Dixon line established the borders between Pennsylvania and Maryland, and was later extended to serve as the border between Pennsylvania and Virginia (except for what is now West Virginia's northern panhandle).
+The Mason–Dixon line established the borders between Pennsylvania and Maryland, and was later extended to serve as the border between Pennsylvania and Virginia, except for what is present-day West Virginia's northern panhandle.
 Although some settlers proposed the creation of the state of Westsylvania in the area that now contains Pittsburgh, Pennsylvania retained control of the region.
 The first Treaty of Fort Stanwix and the Treaty of Fort McIntosh saw Native Americans relinquish claims on present-day southwestern Pennsylvania.
 The Treaty of Paris (1783) granted the United States independence, and also saw Great Britain give up its land claims in the neighboring Ohio Country, although most of these lands ultimately became new states under the terms of the Northwest Ordinance of 1787.
 In the second Treaty of Fort Stanwix, Pennsylvania gained control of northwestern Pennsylvania from the Iroquois League.
 The New York–Pennsylvania border was established in 1787.
 Pennsylvania purchased the Erie Triangle from the federal government in 1792.
 In 1799, the Pennamite–Yankee War came to an end, as Pennsylvania kept control of the Wyoming Valley despite the presence of settlers from Connecticut.

 After the U.S. government granted land to Revolutionary War soldiers for military service, the Pennsylvania General Assembly passed a general land act on April 3, 1792.
 It authorized the sale and distribution of the large remaining tracts of land east and west of the Allegheny River in hopes of sparking development of the vast territory.
 The process was an uneven affair, prompting much speculation but little settlement.
 Most veteran soldiers sold their shares sight unseen under market value, and many investors were ultimately ruined.
 The East Allegheny district consisted of lands in Potter, McKean, Cameron, Elk, and Jefferson counties, at the time worthless tracts.
 West Allegheny district was made up of lands in Erie, Crawford, Warren, and Venango counties, relatively good investments at the time.

 Three major land companies participated in the land speculation that followed.
-Holland Land Company and its agent, Theophilus Cazenove, acquired 1000000 acre of East Allegheny district land and 500000 acre of West Allegheny land from Pennsylvania Supreme Court Justice James Wilson.
+Holland Land Company and its agent, Theophilus Cazenove acquired 1000000 acre of East Allegheny district land and 500000 acre of West Allegheny land from Pennsylvania Supreme Court justice James Wilson.
 The Pennsylvania Population Company and its president, Pennsylvania State Comptroller General John Nicholson, controlled 500000 acre of land, mostly in Erie County and the Beaver Valley.
 The North American Land Company and its patron, Robert Morris, held some Pennsylvania lands but was vested mostly in upstate New York, former Iroquois territory.

+Whiskey Rebellion

 The Whiskey Rebellion, centered in Western Pennsylvania, was one of the first major challenges to the new federal government under the United States Constitution.
 From 1791 to 1794, farmers rebelled against an excise tax on distilled spirits, and prevented federal officials from collecting the tax.
 In 1794, President George Washington led a 15,000-soldier militia force into Western Pennsylvania to put down the rebellion, and most rebels returned home before the huge militia force arrived.